 But for non-scientists reading popular science articles in newspapers and blogs, the process and purpose of publishing in a peer-reviewed journal isn’t always clear.
-In this blog post, 23andMe scientists explain what makes scientific publishing unique and important, and how 23andMe’s findings make it from the inside of our database to the front page of your morning paper.
+In this blog post, 23andMe scientists explain what makes scientific publishing unique and important.
+We also cover how 23andMe’s findings make it from the inside of our database to the front page of your morning paper.

 The publication process